modxorg/Docs/en/extending-modx/modx-class/loading-externally.md

 $modx->getService('error','error.modError', '', '');
 ```

- This will initialize the MODx object into the 'web' [Context](building-sites/contexts "Contexts").
+ This will initialize the MODX object into the 'web' [Context](building-sites/contexts "Contexts").
 Now, if you want to access it under a different context (and thereby changing its access permissions, policies, etc), you'll just need to change 'web' to whatever [Context](building-sites/contexts "Contexts") you want to load.
 This also loads the MODX error handler as well.

- From there, you can use any MODx methods, functions, or classes.
+ From there, you can use any MODX methods, functions, or classes.

 ## Another Example